kessler/license-report/README.md

 - test: changes that add missing tests or correct existing tests.

 To ensure the syntax of commit messages `commitlint` is used, triggered by `husky`.
 This feature must be activated with `npm run activate-commitlint` once for every local clone of `license-report`.

+## Associated packages

+To cover special needs there is a short list of "associated" packages

+- [license-report-recursive](https://www.npmjs.com/package/license-report-recursive) - a clone of license-report that covers dependencies of dependencies too.

+- [license-downloader](https://www.npmjs.com/package/license-downloader) - downloads all the license files of the dependencies using the output of license-report as input.

+- [license-report-check](https://www.npmjs.com/package/license-report-check) - validates the types of the licenses of dependencies based on a list of allowed / forbidden license types.
+This package uses the output of license-report as input.

+---

 ![ironSource logo](ironsource.png)